CongducPham/WaterSense/WaterSenseGateway/README.md

 	> ./update_gw.sh

-If you have an existing /home/pi/lora_gateway folder, then it will preserve all you existing configuration files (i.e. key_*, global_conf.json, local_conf.json, clouds.json and radio.makefile).
+If you have an existing /home/pi/lora_gateway folder, then it will preserve all you existing configuration files (i.e. key_*, gateway_conf.json, clouds.json and radio.makefile).
 As the repository does not have a gateway_id.txt file, it will also preserve your gateway id.

 **Note that you can also use this script to install a completely new gateway with the latest gateway version** by downloading from the github the gw_full_latest/scripts/update_gw.sh script (switch in raw mode and save the script on your computer), copy it on your Raspberry gateway (using scp for instance) in /home/pi and then simply run the script (you may need to add execution right with chmod +x update_gw.sh).

 Upgrade notice
 --------------
 Starting Apr 2nd 2017, the gateway configuration files have changed.
 There is now only one configuration file, gateway_conf.json, instead of two, global_conf.json and local_conf.json.
-If you have a gateway version prior to Apr 2nd, 2017, then you can still use the update_gw_sh scripts but then you have to manually enter your gateway configuration setting, in global_conf.json and local_conf.json, into the new gateway_conf.json file.

-Your global_conf.json file may look like:

-	{
-		"mode" : 1,
-		"bw" : 500,
-		"cr" : 5,
-		"sf" : 12,
-		"ch" : -1,
-		"freq" : -1,
-		"ignorecomment" : false,
-		"loggw" : false,
-		"wappkey" : false,
-		"raw" : false,
-		"aes" : false,
-		"log_post_processing" : true
-	}

-and your local_conf.json may look like:

-	{
-		"gateway_conf" : {
-			"gateway_ID" : "00000027EB27F90F",
-			"ref_latitude" : "my_lat",
-			"ref_longitude" : "my_long",
-			"dht22" : 0,
-			"dht22_mongo": false,
-			"downlink" : 0,
-			"status" : 600,
-			"aux_radio" : 0
-		},
-		"log_conf" : {
-			"log_weekly" : false
-		}
-	}

 The format of the new gateway_conf.json file is as follows: